jereinhardt/ophelia/README.md

 portfolio:
   title: The title of the portfolio section.
+  items: a map of extra items that will be appended to the end of your portfolio
+    title: The name of the project
+    description: A description of the project
+    link: The link to the project

 about:
   image: The main image of the about section.
 Can be an image of you or something related to your work.